zuozhenggh/learning-library/developer-library/integration-soa-workshop/1-introduction-to-soa.md

 ### **Summary**

 This completes the lab introduction.
 At this point, you're ready to start building amazing enterprise-grade integration, rapidly.
-You may proceed to the lab: **Build SOA composite to validate payment lab** by clicking the navigation menu icon, in the upper-right corner of the header.
+You may proceed to the lab: **Develop SOA composite to validate payment** by clicking the navigation menu icon, in the upper-right corner of the header.

 ## Acknowledgements
 * **Author** - <Name, Title, Group>